SeamusMullan/SeamusMullan/README.md

 I am currently working on a bunch of my projects and I am also learning a lot about programming and how to use Git and GitHub.
 Some of the things I am working on are:

-- A Horror Game made in Unreal Engine 4 / 5
+- A Horror Game made in Unreal Engine 4 / 5 inspired by the [SCP Foundation](https://scp-wiki.wikidot.com)
-- An OSINT Tool called CherryBomb made in Python using a bunch of APIs!
+- An OSINT Tool called CherryBomb made in Python that can be used for ethical hacking!
 - Security tools for use in schools to teach student and teachers about the dangers of the internet.
-- And a bunch of other things that I would like to finish!
+- And a bunch of other things that I would like to finish for fun!

-My hobbies are playing and making Video Games, Programming and Music Production as you can probably tell by now, but I also like to take apart and rebuild old electronics that I own to try and learn more about how they work and the design process behind them.
+My hobbies are playing and making Video Games, Programming and Music Production, but I also like to take apart and rebuild old electronics that I own to try and learn more about how they work and the design process behind them.
+My favourite Video Game has to be Portal since it's one of the first video games I've ever played!

 ## Social Media
 #### I'm Most Active on Discord!